EPCCed/eidf-docs/docs/services/datapublishing/service.md

 * To qualify for the free data publishing service your data must be open and freely available to all.
 If you want to control access to your data you should use the [S3 service](https://epcced.github.io/eidf-docs/services/s3/) instead.
 This is not a free service.
 * The service is free up to a given threshold data volume which is generous.
 If the data you wish to publish is bigger than this we will get in touch with you when you apply for a data publishing project.

-If you find anything that is not clear or even wrong in this documentation please let us know via the EIDF query system.
+If you find anything in this documentation that you think is not clear, missing or even wrong please let us know via the EIDF query system.

 ## Applying for a data project